awhooooo/Bitcoin-Core/README5.md

    static const int MIN_BLOCK_HEIGHT_ALIVE_UTXO = 1000;
    ```

-   Add below lines in the ```CheckTxInputs``` function in the bitcoin/src/consensus/tx_verify.cpp
+   Add below lines in the ```PreChecks``` function in the bitcoin/src/validation.cpp
    ```
-   // Check if all of the block heights of UTXOs being spent in the transaction is above 1000.
+   // Check if all of the block heights of UTXOs being spent in the transaction is above 500.
-   // UTXOs under block number 1000 is unspendable. if (coin.nHeight < MIN_BLOCK_HEIGHT_ALIVE_UTXO) {
+   // UTXOs under block number 500 is unspendable. const Coin& coin = coins_cache.AccessCoin(txin.prevout);
+   if (coin.nHeight < MIN_BLOCK_HEIGHT_ALIVE_UTXO && coin.nHeight != 0) {
        return state.Invalid(TxValidationResult::TX_CONSENSUS, "bad-txns-vins-outofrange",
            strprintf("txvin's previous vout block height < %d", MIN_BLOCK_HEIGHT_ALIVE_UTXO));
    }
    ```

+   The coin.nHeight != 0 condition is included in order to ensure UTXOs that are still in the mempool (that is, unconfirmed) can be used as inputs.

 ## Node Configuration and Mining
 9. Build (Creating UNIX Executable files)